Post by Graveyardbride on Jul 15, 2014 23:16:55 GMT -5

 A vigilante group quickly formed and the men made their way to the Alfort house.
 They pounded on the door and demanded to be let inside, but Dr. Alfort refused.
-After a short discussion, it was decided that some of the men would stand guard outside the house while others fetched reinforcements.
+After a short discussion, it was decided that some members of the group would stand guard outside the house while others fetched reinforcements.
 By morning, a large contingent of townsmen forced their way into the Alfort house.
-Dr. Alfort initially attempted to reason with the group and he was dragged outside and tied to a tree.
+Initially, Dr. Alfort attempted to reason with the intruders, but the irate citizens would have none of it and proceeded to drag the protesting physician outside, where they tied him to a tree.
 The upstairs chambers each contained beds, but even though it was early morning, the beds were freshly made and did not appear to have been occupied the previous night.
-After searching the downstairs, including the doctor’s office and apothecary, they broke down a heavy, locked door and descended the steps to the cellar.
+After searching the downstairs, including the doctor’s office and apothecary, the men broke down a heavy, locked door and descended the steps to the cellar.
 There they discovered three coffins.
-In one lay Mrs. Alfort.
-She was dressed in black and very much alive.
-She hissed and cursed as she was pulled from the coffin.
+In one lay Mrs. Alfort: she was wearing a black, shroud-like garment and very much alive, hissing and cursing as she was pulled from the coffin.
 The couple’s 15-year-old son was nowhere to be found.

-A crowd had gathered outside the Alfort house and the designated leader of the vigilante group addressed them, insisting the Alforts, including their son, were vile, unnatural creatures that fed on the blood of the living in order to sustain themselves.
+By this time, a crowd had gathered outside the Alfort house and the designated leader of the vigilantes addressed them, insisting the Alforts, including their son, were vile, unnatural creatures that fed on the blood of the living in order to sustain themselves.
 Dr. and Mrs. Alfort were hanged, their corpses placed inside the house and the dwelling set on fire.

 The attacks and murders ceased, but were the Alforts really vampires?
-Or had someone in Dillboro recently visited, or heard about, the “attacks” in Rhode Island, which began around the same time, and jumped to conclusions?
-However, the Dillsboro deaths differed from those in New England in that none of the New England deaths involved puncture marks or other trauma to the neck, nor the actual drinking of blood.
+Or had someone in the area recently visited, or heard about, the “attacks” in Rhode Island, which began around the same time, and jumped to conclusions?
+Still, the local deaths differed from those in New England in that none of the New England deaths involved puncture marks or other trauma to the neck, nor the actual drinking of blood.
 They were, instead, “wasting deaths.”
-It is, of course, possible someone in Dillsboro had read the 1748 German poem “The Vampire” by Henrich August Ossenfelder:
+It is, of course, possible someone had read the 1748 German poem “The Vampire” by Henrich August Ossenfelder: